sir-rasel/sir-rasel.github.io/content/blogs/44-design-pattern-principle-intro.md

 ---

 ## Object Oriented Programming (OOP)
 OOP is a programming paradigm of wrapping the real-world data.
-It meanspacking together the state and behavior of a real-world object.
+It means packing together the state and behavior of a real-world object.
 Before understanding the design patterns and principles, everybody must need to know and have a clear understanding of OOP and the pillars of it.

 I wrote a short brief about the OOP in my [this]({{< ref "blogs/5-lets-feel-programming-part-5-programming-style.md" >}}) and [this]({{< ref "blogs/32-java-part-3-oop.md" >}}) previous post.
 Please read this before you continue further reading.